pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

 tag_name = tag.name
 ```

 The tag names aren't in the _classifications_ table (just the tag description).
-When we call _tag.name_, Rails runs an implicit search of the _tags_ table for us, based on the tag.id...
+When we call _tag.name_, Rails runs an implicit search of the _tags_ table for us, based on the tag.id:

 ```
 irb(main):051:0> tag.name